krampcg23/Cache_Simulator/README.md

 # Cache Simulator
 ## Author: Clayton Kramp

+## SWITCH BETWEEN LRU and Random Policy through the constructor in cache.cpp, line 13

 ## LRU Policy
 The functions `findTag`, `updateLRU`, and `insertLine` have been completed to reflect the LRU policy.
 To use LRU, set `bool policy = 'L'` in the constructor of `cache.cpp`
 ### findTag